Baptism: Freemasonry

+Nonpractitioners

 Quakers

 Quakers (members of the Religious Society of Friends) do not believe in the baptism of either children or adults with water, rejecting all forms of outward sacraments in their religious life.
 Robert Barclay's Apology for the True Christian Divinity (a historic explanation of Quaker theology from the 17th century), explains Quakers' opposition to baptism with water thus:

-Barclay argued that water baptism was only something that happened until the time of Christ, but that now, people are baptised inwardly by the spirit of Christ, and hence there is no need for the external sacrament of water baptism, which Quakers argue is meaningless.
+Barclay argued that water baptism was only something that happened until the time of Christ, but that now, people are baptized inwardly by the spirit of Christ, and hence there is no need for the external sacrament of water baptism, which Quakers argue is meaningless.

 Salvation Army

 The Salvation Army does not practice water baptism, or indeed other outward sacraments.
 William Booth and Catherine Booth, the founders of the Salvation Army, believed that many Christians had come to rely on the outward signs of spiritual grace rather than on grace itself.
 They believed what was important was spiritual grace itself.
 However, although the Salvation Army does not practice baptism, they are not opposed to baptism within other Christian denominations.